jessicakan789/Bacterial-Genomics/README.md

-# Identification of Trends in Antimicrobial Resistance Genes in Gram-Negative Oxidase-Positive Bacteria
+# Trends in Antimicrobial Resistance Genes of Gram-Negative Oxidase-Positive Bacteria

 ResFinder and Evolution code written by Biel Garcias Puigserver